List of Power Rangers Ninja Storm characters: Shane Clarke

-Thanks to his ninja training, Shane possesses several superpowers independent of and prior to the acquisition of his Ranger skills.
-Like his fellow ninjas, Shane possesses superhuman speed and can move faster than the eye can see, leap higher than an average person, evade detection by normal persons, and focus his inner energies to resist mental attacks and manipulation.
-Shane's ninja powers give him the ability to control the element of air for effects including projecting gusts of wind as an offensive weapon, and "walking" on air as if on solid ground.

-Shane's older brother, Porter (played by Pua Magasiva's actual brother, Robbie Magasiva), who was a successful businessman, was concerned about Shane's seeming lack of a sense of responsibility, and paid him a visit, lecturing his younger brother on the matter.
-After accidentally discovering that Shane was the Red Ranger, however, Porter gained significant respect for Shane, realizing the measure of responsibility that his younger brother had taken upon himself.

 When Lothor comes back in Power Rangers Dino Thunder, Shane temporarily becomes evil alongside his teammates.
 They battle the Dino Rangers, but are set free by their comrades.
-The Ninja and Dino Rangers then team up to do battle with Lothor and Mesogog's combined forces, with him teaming up with Red Dino Ranger Conner.
+The Ninja and Dino Rangers then batte Lothor and Mesogog's combined forces, with him teaming up with Red Dino Ranger Conner.

-Afterwards, the Wind Rangers lose their Ranger powers again, though they would later regain them by Sentinel Knight through some means in order to join the Ranger army in Power Rangers Super Megaforce.
+Afterwards, the Wind Rangers lose their Ranger powers again, though they would later regain them through unknown means in order to join the Ranger army in Power Rangers Super Megaforce.